-For over 30 years the global manufacturing sector has focussed resources on improving quality, service and reduced unit cost through the introduction of lean, 6 sigma and other operational excellence strategies.
-The reasons for this are simple; ‘globalisation’ has meant that cost and product differentiation has never been more important.
+For over 30 years the global manufacturing sector has focussed resources on improving quality, service and reduced unit cost.
+This has been achieved through the introduction of continuous improvement (CI) initiatives.
+This includes lean, 6 sigma and other operational excellence strategies.
+The reasons for this are simple; ‘globalisation.’
+This has meant that cost and product differentiation has never been more important.

-In our experience change is a fundamental fact of business life but relatively few managers and leaders are equipped successfully to implement and sustain change, and for a few there is an inherent incapability at mission critical leadership and managerial levels.
+In our experience change is a fundamental fact of business life.
+However, relatively few managers and leaders are equipped successfully to sustain change.
+Indeed, for a few there is an inherent incapability at mission critical leadership and managerial levels.
 Continuous Improvement, we argue, relies on more than just implementing lean techniques, and work practices such as multiskilling and line side inventory.
 It requires effective team working and for “discretionary behaviours” to be demonstrated by everybody in the business.
 This being achieved through empowerment, team working and engagement.
-Moreover, these behaviours cannot be achieved through lean workshops and training alone, nor by utilising ‘off the shelf’ training or through glossy employee communications.
-The challenge, therefore, is to achieve a horizontal alignment of operational and people strategies that is sustainable and cost effective.
+Moreover, these behaviours cannot be achieved through continuous improvement workshops and lean training alone, nor by utilising ‘off the shelf’ training or through glossy employee communications.
+The challenge, therefore, is to achieve a horizontal alignment of operational and people strategies.
+This needs to be sustainable and cost effective.

 A typical scenario

-Typically, resources are allocated to Continuous Improvement teams for them to review and update processes such as 5S, 7 wastes, lean sigma and so on and these will appear successful as the, “low hanging fruit” is harvested in terms of quick fixes and ‘cost downs’.
+Typically, resources are allocated to Continuous Improvement teams for them to review and update processes such as 5S, 7 wastes, lean sigma and so on.
+These techniques will appear to be successful as the, “low hanging fruit” is harvested in terms of quick fixes and ‘cost downs’.

 However, this improvement initially, hailed as a success and rightly championed as best practice, is often transitory and unsustained.